Patient Engagement & UX for Bluetooth Medical Devices

 One place where Bluetooth optimization and UX intersect is when measures taken to secure the Bluetooth connection impact the ease of use of the device system.

-As mentioned in Part 3: Cybersecurity for Bluetooth Medical Devices, the FDA prefers when developers implement the most secure configuration possible for their devices.
-For example, using an encrypted pass key to pair the medical device and app over Bluetooth versus using the default “Just Works” protocol.
-This helps safeguard the sensitive patient data stored on a connected device system from bad actors and hackers.
+As mentioned in Part 3: Cybersecurity for Bluetooth Medical Devices, the FDA prefers that developers implement the most secure configuration for their devices.
+For example, developers should use an encrypted pass key to pair the medical device and app over Bluetooth instead of using the default “Just Works” protocol.
+This added security measure helps safeguard the sensitive patient data stored in a connected device system from potential threats and hackers.

-It can also make the pairing process more complicated and thus more difficult for users, especially those with limited technological literacy.
-Some patient populations may be frustrated with the steps necessary to pair their medical device and smartphone, which can lead to them abandoning the device.
+Unfortunately, these security measures can also make the Bluetooth pairing process more complicated and difficult, especially for users with limited technological literacy.
+Some patient populations may get frustrated with the steps necessary to pair their medical device and smartphone, which can lead to them abandoning the device.

 Best practices for optimizing Bluetooth and User Experience

-A Bluetooth-enabled medical device may provide a novel and impactful treatment, but what may be even more critical to its market adoption is its optimization.
-A well-optimized app drives patient engagement that drives the effectiveness of the treatment.
-It also drives positive reviews on app stores, which may make new patients more interested in using it.
-Additionally, if patients provide positive feedback to their physicians who prescribed the app, physicians may be more likely to recommend it to other patients.
+While a Bluetooth-enabled medical device can provide a novel and impactful treatment, what’s critical for it to succeed in the market is how well it’s optimized.
+A well-optimized app drives patient engagement but also boosts the effectiveness of the treatment.
+It leads to positive reviews on app stores, attracting interest from potential new users.
+Additionally, if patients provide positive feedback to their physicians who prescribed the app, those physicians are more likely to recommend the app to other patients.

 Addressing edge cases

 Part 2: Managing Edge Cases for Bluetooth Medical Devices discusses our best practices for identifying, testing and mitigating edge cases.
-For some edge cases, it’s possible to program or architect the medical device system to anticipate the edge case and prevent it from occurring.
-Some edge cases can’t be anticipated, however.
-When they happen, it’s important to be upfront and transparent about the failure.
-UX designers should collaborate with developers to gracefully recover from edge cases like these by providing guidance to the user.
+For some edge cases, it’s possible to program or architect the medical device system to anticipate and prevent edge cases from occurring.
+However, there are times when we can’t predict some edge cases.
+In those situations, it’s important to be honest and transparent about the problem with users.
+UX designers and software developers should collaborate to handle these unexpected edge cases by providing guidance to the user.

 Monitoring in the field